treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

  Existing collections:
 ```

-If it succeeds, it will be displayed like this.
+If it succeeds, it will be displayed like above.

 Web applications can access both MongoDB and SQL databases.
-This enables the Web application to respond in a flexible way in case of an increased load of the Web system.
+This enables the Web application to respond in a flexible way in case of an increased load on the Web system.

 ## Creating New Document

-To access the MongoDB server, use the TMongoQuery object.
+To access the MongoDB server, use the *TMongoQuery* object.
 Specify the collection name as an argument to the constructor to create an instance.

-MongoDB document is represented by QVariantMap object.
+MongoDB document is represented by a QVariantMap object.
 Set the key-value pair for the object and then insert it by using the insert() method into the MongoDB at the end.

 ```c++
 #include <TMongoQuery>